 Icebox plans to initially market itself to university campuses as a way for young college-goers to ensure that they, God forbid, never run out of Gatorade or Monster energy drinks.

-That seems a bit far-fetched that college kids, who, at least based on my own experience, are far more likely to turn to dining halls, delivery, and fast food for sustenance than actually cook on my illegal dorm room hot plate.
+That seems a bit far-fetched that college kids, who, at least based on my own experience, are far more likely to turn to dining halls, delivery, and fast food for sustenance than actually cook on their illegal dorm room hot plate.
 But I could see Icebox being a boon to working parents or harried millennials; people who have the motivation to cook but not always the time or headspace to grocery shop.

 Singh told me that Icebox plans to position itself as an affordable, modular alternative to smart fridges.
 Which is, well, smart.
 Unlike smart fridges, Icebox’s tech isn’t a pricey investment that you’ll have to replace every few years.
 The company plans to release the shopping list creation service for free, and offer a paid subscription tier which will integrate with e-commerce sites for hands-off grocery delivery.
 (Once that becomes available, of course.)